brython-dev/brython/www/doc/en/syntax.md

 Keywords and built-in functions
 -------------------------------

-Brython supports all the keywords and most functions of Python 3 :
+Brython supports most of the keywords and functions of Python 3 :

 - keywords : `as, assert, break, class, continue, def, del, elif, else,` `except, False, finally, for, from, global, if, import, is, lambda, `